matthewmodestino/outliers/README.md

 Splunk searches to detect numerical outliers in time series metrics!

 I have uploaded a sample app that contains 2 simple dashboards depicting the timewrap and streamstats versions of the outlier searches.

+I recommend the timewrap version to get your feet wet with the concepts, then the streamstats for applying the approach to multiple series of data.

 You will need to edit the searches in the panels to create a timechart that makes sense in your environment.

 For example, in the timewrap panels, my search begins with: